OctoConnie/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+OctoConnie: "Welcome to my blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Greetings earthlings!
+I'm **Connie** and it's a pleasure to meet you earthside!
+Welcome into my world of bears 🐻, beets 🍠, and Battlestar Galactica 🌟